-- In God as revealed in the Bible as one yet expressing Himself in three persons.
+- In God as revealed in the Bible, as one yet expressing Himself in three persons.

 - In Jesus Christ as the Son of God, second person in the trinity, born into our world a real human child and grew in stature to full manhood.
 We believe He died, was buried and rose again the third day, just as the Bible states.

 - In the Holy Spirit, third person in the trinity, the agent of Christ given to each believer and seal of our relationship to God.
-He is the down payment of the Father's provisions for us His children.
-He unites and empowers us as the Body of Christ in the world.
+He is the down payment of the Father's provisions for His children.
+He unites and empowers us as the body of Christ in the world.

 - In mankind as created in the image of God yet depraved in nature through our fall in the Garden of Eden.
-Declared to be enemies of God yet privileged with forgiveness, reconciliation and adoption as sons through faith in Jesus!
+Declared to be enemies of God yet privileged with forgiveness, reconciliation and adoption through faith in Jesus!

 - In the future return of Jesus to the earth to fulfill His promises to Israel, conclude His vengeance against evil and wrap up the history of the world at a time yet unknown.

-- In the Bible as the divinely worded revelation from God about Him, us and our world through human authors.
+- In the Bible as the revelation from God about Him, us and our world through human authors.
 The Bible is the sole authority by which all other ideas about God, us and our world are understood.